It's summer! It's an orchestra festival!

 https://www.kawasaki-sym-hall.jp/festa/calendar/detail.php?id=2282

-The orchestra's current music director, Jonathan Nott, has performed with many of the world's leading orchestras, and the fact that he himself will be conducting this performance is not to be missed.
+The orchestra's current music director, Jonathan Nott, has been a guest conductor with many of the world's leading orchestras, and with him personally at the baton, this is a performance not to be missed.

-The second program is a listen to the works of French composer Saint-Saëns by the Kanagawa Philharmonic Orchestra.
+The second program is a listening to the works of French composer Saint-Saëns by the Kanagawa Philharmonic Orchestra.

 Kanagawa Philharmonic Orchestra